MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/cloud-management-gateway-faq.md

 ### Do I need Azure ExpressRoute?

 No. [Azure ExpressRoute](/azure/expressroute/expressroute-introduction) lets you extend your on-premises network into the Microsoft cloud.
 ExpressRoute, or other such virtual network connections aren't required for the Configuration Manager cloud management gateway.
 The design of the cloud management gateway allows internet-based clients to communicate through the Azure service to on-premises site systems with no additional network configuration.
-For more information, see [Plan for cloud management gateway](plan-cloud-management-gateway.md)
+For more information, see [Overview of cloud management gateway](overview.md)

 <!-- SCCMDocs#1659 -->